 Their documentary film grants for women support a wide variety of projects, but be aware that this grant is not for first timers.

-Independent Television Service (or ITV) prides itself on being public media’s leading incubator of independent film.
-They believe that bold storytelling creates a more just society, and they put their money where their mouth is to create that justice.
+Independent Television Service (ITV) prides itself on being public media’s leading incubator of independent film.
+It believes that bold storytelling creates a more just society, and the people at ITVS put their money where their mouth is to create that justice.

 If you’re looking for a documentary film grant for women that encourages you to take “creative risks, tackle complex issues, and express points of view seldom explored in the mass media,” this is the grant for you.

-Mountainfilm is committed to helping creative individuals tell non-fiction stories that support their mission of celebrating adventure, activism, social justice, culture, the environment, and the indomitable human spirit.
+Mountainfilm is committed to helping creative individuals tell non-fiction stories that support its mission of celebrating adventure, activism, social justice, culture, the environment, and the indomitable human spirit.

 Even better for female documentary filmmakers, Mountainfilm promotes and encourages diversity behind the camera.

-Grantees will be typically rewarded with grants ranging from one to five thousand dollars.
+Grantees will be typically rewarded with grants ranging from $1,000 to $5,000.
 Mountainfilm only considers projects already in production or post, so make sure you’re off to a strong start before applying.

-While the NEA isn’t specifically focused on documentary film grants for women, they cast a wide net that often includes them.
+While the NEA isn’t specifically focused on documentary film grants for women, it casts a wide net that often includes them.

 Applicants may request cost share/matching grants ranging from $10,000 to $100,000.